 If you’d like to take your store customizations to the next level, Hulk enables you to develop greater personalization via the use of custom JS and CSS.

-Bold allows you to add a “priced option” that is then accompanied by an upcharge.
+SC Product Options allows you to add a “priced option” that is then accompanied by an upcharge.
 For instance, for a small fee, customers can include a handwritten note or purchase wrapping for a gift.
 There’s also the opportunity to tie back this option to a product that’s already in their basket or checkout — such as purchasing an in-house warranty.

 Then there’s product bundling as well.
 Say a customer has shown interest in or placed a jacket in their shopping cart.
 You can create an adjacent variant that suggests they add a hat, gloves or a scarf to the order simply by checking a box.